Larisa19/neuroblastome/README.md

 # neuroblastome
 tfm
 ## Project: Bioinformatic analysis for the identification of associated variants to pediatric neuroblastome
-"This work focuses on the detection of variants associated with pediatric neuroblastoma by analyzing samples obtained by liquid biopsy.
-The main objective is to evaluate the feasibility of detecting these variants using a bioinformatics analysis pipeline in samples from pediatric patients."
+This work focuses on the detection of variants associated with pediatric neuroblastoma by analyzing samples obtained by liquid biopsy.
+The main objective is to evaluate the feasibility of detecting these variants using a bioinformatics analysis pipeline in samples from pediatric patients.
-## Estructura del proyecto
-|_data
-|__documents
-|__programs
-|__scripts
-|__results
+Uncover insights that can contribute to better understanding, diagnosis, and potential therapeutic targets.

+## Project structure
+├── data/             # Raw and processed data files ├── documents/        # Related papers and bibliografie ├── programs/         # Needed programs or tools needed for the analysis ├── scripts/          # Analysis and visualization scripts ├── results/          # Output files (e.g., plots, tables) ├── reports/          # Final reports and documentation └── README.md         # Project description
-## Use
+## Dataset
+Source:
+Description:
+Preprocessing:
-### Analysis
+## Analysis Workflow

+1. *Data Preprocessing*

-1. Downloading the fastq sequences, split files in R1 and R2 and zip them:
+3. Downloading the fastq sequences

-    fastq-dump SRR12904716 --split-files --gzip

-3. QC step and save files in folder _fastqc-results_:

-    fastqc *.gz --o fastqc_results
+The sequences are QC checked with FASTQC
 ## Autor
-Created by Larisa Cortes Tolalpa
+Larisa Cortes Tolalpa
-## Licence
+l.cortes.tolalpa@gmail.com
+GitHub: